limpbrains/django-cc/README.md

 In general django-cc should work with most Bitcoin forks.
 I've tested it against: Bitcoin, Litecoin, Zcash (not anonymous transactions), Dogecoin and Dash.

+When you are adding any other `Currency`, than Bitcoin, you should define `magicbyte` and `dust` values.
+Use tables below to get the values.

 ### Magic bytes

 Magic bytes are used to verify withdraw addresses.
 They are different for each cryptocurrency